aiscihub/valleyfeverresearch/README.md

 # ABC Transporter Resistance Pipeline for Valley fever

-This repository implements the **computational pipeline** described in our paper:

-> **A Structure-Guided Computational Pipeline for Characterizing ABC Transporters in _Coccidioides immitis_**

-This framework integrates protein structure modeling, ligand docking, interaction profiling, and scoring to prioritize druggable binding pockets that may mediate antifungal resistance.
+This repository implements a **computational pipeline** integrating protein structure modeling, ligand docking, interaction profiling, and scoring to prioritize druggable binding pockets that may mediate antifungal resistance.

 ---